-Show: Parks and Recreation
+Show: NBC’s Parks and Recreation

 Featured Characters: Leslie Knope, Ann Perkins, Ron Swanson, Ben Wyatt, Chris Traeger, April Ludgate, Donna Meagle, Tom Haverford, Andy Dwyer, and Jerry Terry Gergich

+Pawnee Parks Department, there are so few words to describe them.
 Parks and Recreation portrays friendships in a way that is truly impeccably rare on television.
 Leslie Knope and Ann Perkins alone are the epitome of how women should be with their best friends.
 And while they would be enough if they were the only ones, the entire department is magic together.
 In what may be the most difficult of choices I have made in my writing career, I have attempted to culminate seven of my favorite moments, which showcase friendship on this series at its absolute finest.
 The moments that were unbelievably difficult to choose but manage to bring characters together in ways that are beautifully refreshing.

-First and foremost, Leslie and Ann deserve their own segment.
+First and foremost, through the Pawnee Parks Department, Leslie and Ann deserve their own segment.
 (And yes, they will eventually get their own relationship deep dive.)
 There are a number of phenomenal female/female friendships I could think of, but Leslie and Ann will always be number one.
 The extraordinary way the two love one another never fails to astound me, but most importantly, it is the fervency in which they support each other with that makes them ideal.
 It is also the beautiful detail of how late in life they met each other.
 That is not something we discuss often, but it is a lovely one.

 Leslie and Ann are each other’s person—the moment they meet, their lives change completely.
 And if friendships do not stir our worlds making us the best versions of ourselves then we have not chosen the correct people to stand by our side.
 A best friend is the person you force to watch all eight Harry Potter films even if they are not a fan, and the best of friends will stay in each other’s lives even when they are no longer geographically close.